enterspeedhq/enterspeed-docs/docs/key-concepts/overview.md

 A partial schema is a reusable schema that is used across multiple schemas.
 A typical use case is when you want a specific data structure and type of data across many schemas.
 You can read more about partials [here](/docs/key-concepts/partial-schemas.md) and how it is used.

+### Collection Schemas

+A collection schema is a reusable schema that is used across multiple schemas.
+A typical use case is when you want a specific data structure and type of data across many schemas.
+You can read more about partials [here](/docs/key-concepts/partial-schemas.md) and how it is used.

 ### Actions

 Actions are used when a new view has been generated from a schema.
 It defines which specific actions to take following the newly generated view.